nielsenamrose/wifi-coffee/hardware/README.md

 #### Output circuit

-WE use a NPN transistor as an electronic switch.
+We use a NPN transistor as an electronic switch.
 We connect the transistor parallel to the physical switch in the coffee machine.

 ![](switch%20output.jpg)

 #### Input circuit

 The LED in the coffee machine has a current limiting resistor.
 We will detect current through the resistor by connecting it to the input of an optocouple.
+Note that the cathode  of the LED is not connected to ground and the circuitry in the coffee machine is unknown, hence why we use the optocoupler.

 ![](led%20input.jpg)